SiegeEngine/siege-engine/FAQ.md

 ### Why build yet another game engine?
 Why not use Unreal Engine or Unity?

 Those engines rely on languages that we do not prefer.
 Further, they require commercial licensing.
-Additionally, they are vendor locked to the Microsoft Windows family of operating systems.

 In truth, the developer is not intimately familiar with every game engine that is out there (and there are scores).
 But it is already clear, looking out